How to Become a Licensed Counselor in Kansas

 The NCE consists of 200 multiple choice questions designed to assess knowledge, skills and abilities of licensure candidates.
 The NCMHCE consists of 10 simulated clinical mental health counseling cases that are designed to sample a broad area of competencies.
 Candidates who sit for either exam will receive their score within 8 weeks of the examination.
 The National Board of Certified Counselors makes study guides available for both exams here.

 What is the Median Salary of a Counselor in Kansas?

-The employment outlook for counselors in Kansas is promising.
-According to data assembled by CareerOneStop, job growth in the range of 18% is expected between 2008 and 2018.
-In 2011, salaries ranged from $32,200 for the lowest 10% in the profession, and $70,100 for counselors in the 90th percentile of earnings, with $50,800 representing the median salary.
-The specific salary a professional counselor in Kansas will ultimately earn will depend on many factors such as whether the counselor is in a private practice, part of a state program, agency, or practicing independently.
+Salaries for a broad category of licensed counseling professionals specialized in substance abuse, behavioral disorders and mental health working throughout Kansas in 2022 ranged from $37,070 for the lowest 10% to more than $72,180 for the top ten percent.
+The average came in at $52,480 with $50,360 representing the median salary.
+The specific salary a professional counselor in Kansas will ultimately earn depends on many factors such as whether the counselor is in a private practice, part of a state program, agency, or practicing independently.

 Research Additional Psychology Professional Licenses Granted by Kansas:

 - Kansas Psychologist Licensing

 2022 US Bureau of Labor Statistics job market trends and salary figures for substance abuse, behavioral disorder, and mental health counselors are based on national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed July 2023.